 This means in a group of 100 women without a mutation, about eight will develop breast cancer by age 70 (about 12 by age 85).
-While in a group of 100 women with a BRCA1 or BRCA2 mutation, between 40 and 70 will develop breast cancer by age 70.
+While in a group of 100 women with a BRCA1/2 mutation, between 40 and 70 will develop breast cancer by age 70.
 Because these numbers represent average risk, the risk of breast cancer for any one woman with a BRCA1/2 mutation may fall outside this range.

 Learn more about gene mutations and breast cancer risk in women.